JaviCervera/wiz3d/README.md

 `git pull --recurse-submodules`

 ## Building on Windows
 You should have **Cmake** installed and added to your `PATH` to build the engine.
 In order to compile, just double click the `build.bat` file.
 The executable file `micron.exe` will be created on the `_build` folder.

-All the samples will run automatically when you run the build script.
+Once built, you can drastically reduce the size of the generated `micron.exe` executable by running `compress.exe`, which will use the UPX compressor.

+To run the samples, use the `run.bat` script.
+You must have previously built the engine.

 ## Building on macOS
 You should have **Cmake** and **swig3.0** installed to be able to build the engine.
 You can install them for example with [Brew](https://brew.sh/).
 After installing Brew on your system, type: